Problem set 01

 The first thing we need to do is install the tools we’ll be using.
 We’ll follow the steps in Example 01 in class.

-The RStudio primers were set up to run in a browser in a semi-interactive way.
-But you typically won’t type code in a browser when you work with R. Instead, you’ll use RStudio.
-RStudio is an integrated development environment, or IDE.
-It is an application that acts as a kind of staging zone for the various related things you have to do when doing data analysis.
-It lets you type and save code in scripts or documents, run that code in R itself, see the results of what you have written, and manage various other tasks.
+R is a programming language and environment for statistical computing.
+RStudio is an integrated development environment, or IDE for R. It is an application that acts as a kind of staging zone for the various related things you have to do when doing data analysis with R. It lets you type and save code in scripts or documents, run that code in R itself, see the results of what you have written, and manage various other tasks.

-For today, and for most of our problem sets, we will start with a zipped (i.e. compressed) file containing a project that has been partly prepared in advance.
+For today, and for most of our problem sets, we will start with a zipped (i.e. compressed) file containing a project that has been mostly prepared in advance for you.

 Click the button above to download the project.
 Unzip it, and double-click the file named 01-problem-set.Rproj

 to launch a new instance of RStudio.
-In RStudio, open the file named analysis.Rmd
+In RStudio, open the file named analysis.qmd

 file and compare it to its output.

-To ensure that the analysis and graphics you make are reproducible, you’ll do the majority of your work in this class using R Markdown files.
-Watch this brief video, maybe more than once:
+To ensure that the analysis and graphics you make are reproducible, you’ll do the majority of your work in this class using Quarto documents.
+Watch this video, maybe more than once: